MicrosoftDocs/VBA-Docs/api/Excel.Workbook.WebPagePreview.md

 # Workbook.WebPagePreview method (Excel)

-Displays a preview of the specified workbook as it would look if saved as a Web page.
+Displays a preview of the specified workbook as it would look if saved as a web page.

 ## Syntax